rinithreddy14/Telecom-Analysis/README.md

 ---

 **Contact**:
-For any queries, reach out to me at [Your Email] or connect with me on [LinkedIn](https://www.linkedin.com/in/rinith-reddy-86822a301/).
+For any queries connect with me on [LinkedIn](https://www.linkedin.com/in/rinith-reddy-86822a301/).